 Deferred expenses are stated net of total accumulated amortization.
-The nature and treatment of these capitalized costs are as follows: (1) financing costs, consisting of expenditures incurred to obtain long-term financing, are amortized using the effective interest method over the term of the related loan, (2) leasing costs, are amortized on a straight-line basis over the term of the related lease and (3) lease intangibles, are amortized over the remaining term of the lease acquired.
-The Company's amortization expense for deferred expenses was \$1,712,530, \$1,105,087 and \$409,920 for the years ended December 31, 2012, 2011 and 2010, respectively.
+The nature and treatment of these capitalized costs are as follows: (1) financing costs, consisting of expenditures incurred to obtain long-term financing, are amortized using the straight-line method which approximates the effective interest method over the term of the related loan, (2) leasing costs, are amortized on a straight-line basis over the term of the related lease and (3) lease intangibles, are amortized over the remaining term of the lease acquired.
+The Company's amortization expense for deferred expenses was \$2,483,217, \$1,712,530, and \$1,105,087 for the years ended December 31, 2013, 2012 and 2011, respectively.

-The following table represents estimated aggregate amortization expense related to deferred expenses as of December 31, 2012.
+The following table represents estimated future aggregate amortization expense related to deferred expenses as of December 31, 2013.